American Foxhound Breed Guide

 Hip dysplasia in dogs is a common condition that affects a number of dog breeds.
 Although rare in American Foxhounds, it is still sometimes seen.
 Hip dysplasia is caused by a loose fit between the femur and the pelvis.
 Over time, this loose fit causes the cartilage that protects these bones to wear unevenly, causing painful arthritis, bone spurs, and eventually canine lameness in the rear legs.

-The American Foxhound is known to be prone towards developing canine ear infections, so be sure to include checking your pups ears during weekly grooming sessions to catch an infection early on.
+The American Foxhound is prone to developing canine ear infections, so be sure to include checking your pup’s ears during weekly grooming sessions to catch an infection early on.
 Ear infections are caused by a buildup of bacteria in the ear.
 In American Foxhounds, this is due to their floppy ears, which inhibit airflow to the ear, allowing moisture to build up and bacteria to form.
 Signs of an ear infection include a yellowish or brown discharge, a distinct and unpleasant smell, scratching at the ears, or shaking of the head repeatedly.

 Thrombocytopathy is a disorder that affects blood platelets.
 These platelets are unable to function properly, resulting in an inability to clot.
-Thrombocytopathy is most commonly acquired, often from medication, although it can be inherited as well.
+Thrombocytopathy is most commonly acquired, often from medication, although it can also be inherited.
 Common symptoms of this condition include blood in the urine or stool, nosebleeds, and excessive bleeding at wound sites.

 The Pelger-Huet anomaly is an inherited disorder that affects the white blood cells of American Foxhounds.
 With this condition, the white blood cells fail to mature completely.
 The most common form of this condition presents no clinical signs and is generally diagnosed through a routine blood test.

-The less common form most often results in death while still in the womb.
-Because this is a congenital condition that is known to affect American Foxhound, be sure to speak with your breeder to ascertain whether it has ever been seen in your pups line.
+The less common form often results in death while still in the womb.
+Because this is a congenital condition that is known to affect American Foxhound, be sure to speak with your breeder to ascertain whether it has ever been seen in your pup’s line.

 National Breed Website: American Foxhound Inc